MartinMeurer/ToDoApp/README.md

 <p>It also saves the list to disk via LocalStorage, so it stays persistent between sessions.</p>

-<p>It also has thorough Sanity Checks, Exception & Error Handling for the user input.</p>
+<p>It has thorough Sanity Checks, Exception & Error Handling for the user input.</p>

+<p>There are subtle conveniences built into the behavior, via focus and keyboard shortcuts,
+  and such as pressing Enter instead clicking Button, and Escape to leave Edit mode)</p>